Lincoln Highway: Seedling miles and the ideal section

 The Lincoln Highway Association did not have enough funds to sponsor large sections of the road, but from 1914 it did sponsor "seedling mile" projects.
 According to the 1924 LHA Guide the seedling miles were intended "to demonstrate the desirability of this permanent type of road construction" to rally public support for government-backed construction.
 The LHA convinced industry of their self-interest and was able to arrange donations of materials from the Portland Cement Association.

-The first seedling mile (1.6 km) was built in 1914 west of Malta, Illinois; but, after years of experience, the LHA organized a design plan for a road section that could handle traffic 20 years into the future.
+While the first concrete section in Illinois was built in April–June 1914 adjacent to Mooseheart in Kane County, Illinois, the first official "seedling mile" (1.6 km) was completed in November 1914, west of Malta, Illinois.
+After years of experience, the LHA organized a design plan for a road section that could handle traffic 20 years into the future.
 Seventeen highway experts met between December 1920 and February 1921, and specified: